 Leader in the Field of Ophthalmic Education, Training and Research

-Since Winthrop-University Hospital is a teaching hospital, the ophthalmic surgeons are actively involved in clinical teaching of medical students, house staff, and Fellows from all across the country.
+Since NYU Winthrop Hospital is a teaching hospital, the ophthalmic surgeons are actively involved in clinical teaching of medical students, house staff, and Fellows from all across the country.
 Monthly grand rounds continue to attract world-class speakers and thought leaders in the field of ophthalmology.
 Staff members continue to perform pioneering clinical research and are invited to present their work at prestigious, international peer-reviewed meetings